Hendrik44/pi-weather-server/README.md

 [http://raspberrypi:3000/api/history/delete](http://raspberrypi:3000/history/log)

 ## Credits and Licenses
+Copyright (c) 2017 Hendrik Jürst

-This project was a part of my bachelor thesis and now opensource see LICENSE file.
+This project was a part of my bachelor thesis and after some refactoring its now opensource licensed under MIT.
+For more see License-File.